Experienced Portland Oregon Dog Bite Lawyer

 The traumatic nature of a dog bite can leave lasting psychological scars on the victim.
 Anxiety may arise from the fear of encountering dogs or similar situations that could trigger a flashback to the incident.
 Depression can develop as a result of the physical and emotional pain endured during and after a dog attack.

 Victims may experience nightmares, intrusive thoughts, or flashbacks related to the incident.
-These symptoms are indicative of post-traumatic stress disorder, a condition that can significantly affect a person’s quality of life.
+These symptoms could be related to post-traumatic stress disorder.

 Oregon Dog Bite Statistics